bitrise-io/devcenter/_articles/en/builds/sensitive-input-field.md

 ![](/img/select-secret-variable.png)

-You can always modify the secret Env Var registered for a **SENSITIVE**8 input field if you click the **Select secret variable** button or head over to the **Secrets** tab where you get a full list of your secret env vars.
+You can always modify the secret Env Var registered for a **SENSITIVE** input field if you click the **Select secret variable** button or head over to the **Secrets** tab where you get a full list of your secret env vars.

 {% include message_box.html type="important" title="Select secret variable" content=" Note that you cannot modify the input manually in the input field marked with the **SENSITIVE** label!
 Instead, click the **Select secret variable** to replace the existing input with another secret Env Var from the list or to create a new one in the **Insert variable** pop-up. "%}